spawnfest/UntitledProject/README.md

 ☐ Create "export" of custom sandbox function for use in users project.

-☐ Implement the "debug" HTMX extension.
+☐ Implement the "debug" HTMX extension on all pages.